xperseguers/mfa_frontend/Documentation/Installation/Index.rst

 Migration from your own domain model tables
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you have implemented 2FA using EXT:cf_google_authenticator's signals to reuse its business logic, you may do so with this extension as well (using PSR-14 events naturally).
+If you have implemented Two-factor authentication (2FA) using EXT:cf_google_authenticator's signals to reuse its business logic, you may do so with this extension as well (using PSR-14 events naturally).

 You will need to adapt your TCA to use a new field ``mfa`` that shall replace the two former fields ``tx_cfgoogleauthenticator_enabled`` and